Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 4. Now is the time to install the application on the Pepper robot.

-For more information, please refer to the Pepper robot user manual [just here](https://github.com/Vicken-Ghoubiguian/pepperApplications/raw/main/Manuel%20pour%20une%20prise%20en%20main%20rapide%20et%20efficiente%20du%20robot%20Pepper.pdf).
+For more information, please refer to the Pepper robot user manual [just here](https://github.com/Vicken-Ghoubiguian/pepperApplications/raw/main/Manuel%20pour%20une%20prise%20en%20main%20rapide%20et%20efficiente%20du%20robot%20Pepper.pdf) (in french).
+You can also have just as ample information just here: https://github.com/Vicken-Ghoubiguian/pepperApplications#how_to_install_an_application_on_the_robot.

 <a name="result"></a>
 ## Result